In this resin art tutorial, I show you how to make LED Epoxy Resin Wood Wall Art inspired by Mardi Gras in New Orleans.

 Once complete, I had 3 beautiful pieces of live edge cypress wood.

-Prepare Resin Mold
+Epoxy Resin Mold

 First, I used the same piece of particle board as in my previous resin wall art project.
-However, the tape was torn in a few spots.

 So, I covered the particle board with tape.

-Next, I covered the entire piece in furniture wax.
 Keep in mind, vaseline works just as well as furniture wax.

 Secure Wood to Resin Mold

-After the packing tape was covered in resin, I secured the wood to the particle board with scrap wood cauls and clamps.
+After the packing tape was covered in resin, I secured the wood to the particle board with scrap wood and clamps.

 Next, I sealed on each side in the middle of the river and on each end.